NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Method

 \section{Method}

-This section describes our method for solving the point light multi-view photometer stereo.
+This section describes our method for solving the point light multi-view photometric stereo.
 A high level overview is also shown in Figure~\ref{fig:method}.
 Our method is primarily an inverse neural rendering method.
 Section~\ref{sec:irad} describes the assumed irradiance model.
-Section~\ref{sec:sdf} describes the underlying neural surface parametersiation and Section~\ref{sec:losses} describes training losses used.
+Sections~\ref{sec:sdf} and~\ref{sec:init} describe the underlying neural surface parametrisation and its initialisation, respectively.
+Section~\ref{sec:losses} describes training losses used.